fabeet/guides/inclusive-culture/how_might_we_develop_emotional_intelligence.md

 # How We Define and Develop Emotional Intelligence

-thoughtbot is continuously establishing new strategies and techniques to develop our Emotional Intelligence values.
+Fabeet is continuously establishing new strategies and techniques to develop our Emotional Intelligence values.
 We use these strategies and techniques to develop our personal EQ, and are always working to uncover more.

 ### Task Forces

-Establishing Diversity and Inclusion Task Forces has allowed individual thoughtbotters to divide the work into smaller, more actionable areas of focus.
+Establishing Diversity and Inclusion Task Forces has allowed individual fabeetters to divide the work into smaller, more actionable areas of focus.
 Diversity in collaboration yields new and synthesized strategies.
 Many people find this process very rewarding, and that it provides deeper meaning to the work we do.